 It can cost billions to put new drugs through trials, and getting the right reagent can be critical to success.
 CiteAb collates citations for users so they can save time and pick winners first time.
 This doesn’t mean that reagents without citations won’t be effective - there are discoveries to be made and some might be better – but Andrew is confident that it’s the best guidance available.

 The trial which allowed the initial development of CiteAb demonstrated that there was significant demand in the life science sector for a tool that streamlined the purchase of reagents.

 ‘I knew nothing about building websites or databases – I’m a biologist! – but luckily there’s a cluster of local web companies nearby,’ says Andrew.
 ‘We chose Storm Consultancy, an agency based in Bath started by two University of Bath graduates, and they’ve been fantastic.
 I briefed them with a low estimate of the numbers of entries we anticipated entering into the reagents’ database, and they just expanded it as the job got bigger.

 ‘We built a prototype in 2012, launched it in early 2013 and spun it out as a company in 2014, with Storm partnering with the University.
 The Research & Innovation Services RIS team at Bath were awesome in getting the product out of the door.
 They were receptive to an idea that was different, and helped with making the University a shareholder, too, in the spin-out.

 ‘So far, we’ve had around 700,000 users, with researchers from more than 2,000 universities worldwide logging on, including Oxford, Cambridge and Ivy league ones – and Bath, of course!
-The big pharmaceutical companies are using it too, as well as cancer research organisation, Alzheimer’s research institutes, the National Institutes of Health (NIH) in the US and many other hubs of life science work.’
+The big pharmaceutical companies are using it too, as well as cancer research organisations, Alzheimer’s research institutes, the National Institutes of Health (NIH) in the US, and many other hubs of life science work.’